 Accordingly, you can adapt your intermittent fasting plan to athletic needs through carb-cycling or cyclical ketogenic nutrition.

-Nevertheless, so-called loading days are not necessary for muscle building as long as the protein supply is given (Koopman et al. 200773).
+Nevertheless, so-called loading days are unnecessary for muscle building as long as the protein supply is given (Koopman et al. 200773).

 For this reason, bodybuilders often claim that they can’t gain muscle without also building up body fat.